xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 Path to Xcode.xip:
 ```

-Enter the path (for example `~/Downloads/Xcode_16.3.xip`) and hit enter.
-Supersign will extract the Xcode XIP to generate and install an iOS Swift SDK for you.
+Enter the path (for example `~/Downloads/Xcode_16.3.xip`) and hit enter. xtool will extract the Xcode XIP to generate and install an iOS Swift SDK for you.

 Confirm that it worked: